The Best Surety Bond Companies for 2026

 When dealing with private owners, bond requirements will be at their discretion.
 If the owner is more risk-averse or wants to deter contractors who do not have a strong track record from bidding, the owner may impose a bond requirement.
 However, most owners who require a surety bond understand that contractors will bid on such projects at higher prices to account for the time and money spent to obtain bond coverage.

 Finally, prime contractors may also choose to establish bond requirements for suppliers and subcontractors.
 Contractors have a financial stake in making sure projects succeed, so they may want assurances from others working on the project that work will be completed or materials delivered as promised.
+Tracking these sub-tier bonds, contracts, and compliance documents is a complex process that is typically handled using dedicated construction project management software.

 How to Obtain a Construction Surety Bond